|

 Fort Beton, Set #121

-The catalogue number 121 that was assigned to this set is definitely a carryover from a prewar Parade of Beton Toys boxed set.
-I have one of these original Parade boxes stamped #121.
-This bolsters my theory concerning the unlikely numbers stamped on the lodge and fort described above.
-I'd been eagerly searching for this particular fort for many years and finally acquired it in June 2008, but once again the set came without any figures.
-I've pictured a typical mix of WWI and transitional WWII soldiers in the olive drab and dark brown uniforms that were predominant right after the war.
+The catalogue number 121 that was assigned to this set is definitely a carryover from the prewar Parade of Beton Toys boxed set described earlier in this article.
+I’d been eagerly searching for this particular fort for many years and finally acquired it in June 2008, but once again the set came without any figures.
+I’ve pictured a typical mix of WWI and transition WWII soldiers in the olive drab and dark brown uniforms that were predominant right after the war.
 The carton itself is the fort, and it included nine figures and retailed at $1.00.

 U.S. Rangers Invasion Barge, Set #121A